View examples of in-progress and completed theses from School students and alumni.

-Before beginning work on a master’s thesis or practicum, the student must receive the Supervisory Committee’s approval of a written proposal.
+Before beginning work on a master’s thesis , the student must receive the Supervisory Committee’s approval of a written proposal.

 The thesis may be an extension of a seminar paper and it must demonstrate the student’s ability to conduct rigorous research, indicate familiarity with bibliographical and reference materials, and show a capacity for the synthesis and critical evaluation of the material under consideration.

 The Director of Graduate Studies (Graduate Program Coordinator) is responsible for monitoring students’ satisfactory progress toward the degree, including completion of language and other requirements.
 When it is appropriate, the student consults with the Director of Graduate Studies and the faculty member of the field in which the student wishes to do a thesis/practicum, and in consultation with the committee chair chooses a Supervisory Committee consisting of three or four faculty members, two of whom must be current members of the Art History faculty, including the chair.
 Adjunct or Emeritus faculty may serve on committees if the committee also includes two regular members of the Art History faculty.
 One or more members of the committee may be selected from a field other than art history if required by the subject.
 The Supervisory Committee will be available for consultation with the student and will be responsible for final evaluation of the thesis/practicum.
 The Graduate School does not require notification of the membership of this committee.
 The committee chair shall keep written records concerning any formal agreements of stipulations regarding the student’s program of study and thesis/practicum.